This site contains HIV & STD prevention messages that may not be appropriate for all audiences. See other disclaimers

 5) Get Vaccinated - Human Papillomavirus (HPV) is the most common STD that can be prevented by a vaccine.
 HPV is extremely common and there are many different types, many of which can cause health problems including genital warts and cancers.
 Learn more about HPV

 6) Avoid alcohol and recreational drug use – Alcohol and drug use reduces your ability to make good decisions when it comes to engaging in sexual activity.
 It also increases your risk of contracting an STD, having an unwanted pregnancy, or being coerced into having sex when you did not want to.
-Never share needles.
-You can get an STD by sharing dirty needles with an infected person.
+Do not share needles.
+You can get infections by sharing needles.

 To Learn more about HIV and STD prevention please visit the Centers for Disease Control and Prevention at https://www.cdc.gov/std/default.htm